-Quintus Horatius Flaccus (Horace in English), was one of the leading poets of the Augustan Age.
-He is considered not only the finest of Latin lyric, but, along with Vergil and Ovid, among the greatest Roman poets.
+Quintus Horatius Flaccus (just Horace in English) was one of the leading poets of the Augustan Age.
+He is considered not only the finest of Latin lyric, but, along with Vergil and Ovid, among the greatest of all Roman poets.

 Life

-Horace was born at Venusia (mod.
-Venosa) on 8 December 65 BCE to a former slave who worked for a tax farmer.
-His father sent him to Rome to be educated by Lucius Orbilius Pupilius, and later Horace went to study Platonism at the Academy in Athens.
+Horace was born at Venusia (modern Venosa, Italy) on 8 December 65 BCE to a freedman who worked for a tax farmer.
+He was sent to Rome to be educated by Lucius Orbilius Pupilius, and he later went on to study Platonism at the Academy in Athens.

-During the second civil war, Horace fought against Octavian at the Battle of Philippi—famously memorialized in one of his odes—and thus his lands, like Vergil’s and Tibullus’, were confiscated and given to soldiers.
+During the civil war between Octavian’s and Antony’s forces, Horace fought on the losing side at the Battle of Philippi—famously memorialized in one of his odes (2.7)—and thus his lands, like Vergil’s and Tibullus‘, were confiscated and given to soldiers.

-Horace survived poverty after joining the literary circle under Maecenas, one of Augustus’ closest advisers and a sort of “cultural minister” for the Principate.
-He gained favor with Augustus, and was appointed to write the Carmen Saeculare for the Ludi Saeculares in 17 BCE, games which were held once every century.
+After a period of poverty, Horace joined the literary circle under Maecenas, one of Augustus’ closest advisers and a wealthy literary patron.
+He gained favor with Augustus, and was appointed to write the Carmen Saeculare for the ludi saeculares, an important festival that took place only once every one-hundred years, in 17 BCE.

-Horace died on the 27th of November, 8 BCE, and left his estate in Licenzia to Augustus.
+Horace died on the 27th of November, 8 BCE, and willed his estate in Licenzia to Augustus.

 Works

-Horace was a profuse and ornate writer.
-He first began to publish his Satires (Lat.
-Satirae) and Epodes (Lat.
-Epodae) beginning in the 30’s BCE and spanning over a decade.
-Unlike his later successors Persius and Juvenal, Horace was hardly a “moralist”, and his Satires were witty and clever, taking jabs at caricatures rather than the public at large.
-Additionally, the Satirae were also called the Sermones, Latin for “conversations”, which better reflects the nature of the poetry.
+Horace was a prolific writer.
+He published the first book of Satirae (“Satires”) in the mid-30s BCE.
+Unlike his later successors Persius and Juvenal, Horace was hardly a moralist, and his satirical voice emphasized wit and cleverness over social commentary, taking jabs at caricatures rather than the public at large.
+Additionally, the Satirae are also called Sermones, Latin for “conversations,” which better reflects the nature of the poetry.

 His next works are the Epistles (Lat.
-Epistulae), letters composed in dactylic hexameter.
-The first book contains a variety of subjects, but the second book is famous for being the Ars Poetica (Eng.
+Epistulae), letters on a variety of subjects composed in dactylic hexameter.
+Also in this period is the famous Ars Poetica (Eng.
 Art of Poetry), a poetic treatise on the art of poetry, written in the tradition of Aristotle’s Peripatetic school of poetic thought.
+The work may originally have been a standalone poem, though it was transmitted to us as the second book of the Epistles.
 One of the famous images in the Ars Poetica is that of a creature with the top of a woman and the bottom of a fish, representing the ugly cacophony of combining two disparate genres in the same poem.
-Throughout the Middle Ages, Horace’s Ars Poetica largely and for the most part displaced Aristotle’s original thesis on poetry.
+Throughout the Middle Ages, Horace’s Ars Poetica largely supplanted Aristotle’s original thesis on poetry.

 Legacy

 Horace was famous in his own day.
-His poetry was so well-liked that he was picked by Augustus to compose the Carmen Saeculare for the ludi saeculares, festival games that took place only once every hundred years.
+His poetry was so well-liked that he was picked by Augustus to compose the Carmen Saeculare for the ludi saeculares.

 Interestingly, the Ars Poetica was first translated into English by Queen Elizabeth I.